jesusxy/bit-by-bit/ror/README.md

 - **Mount Namespace**: A new mount namespace is created, but it is not utilized.
 The container inherits the host's view of the filesystem mounts.

-### Known Limitation: Filesystem Isolation

-**Important**: ...
-This means **the container can access the host filesystem**. **As a result, this runtime uses a simple `Chdir` into the rootfs instead of `chroot` as a pragmatic workaround.** This is a fundamental limitation...

-**Important**: Due to kernel security restrictions in modern Linux (kernel 5.x+ with LSM modules like AppArmor), unprivileged user namespaces cannot perform:
-- `chroot()` system calls
-- `pivot_root()` operations
-- Bind mounts to create new root filesystems

-This means **the container can access the host filesystem**.
-This is a fundamental limitation of truly unprivileged containers, not a bug in this implementation.

-### Why This Happens

-The Linux kernel prevents these operations to avoid privilege escalation vulnerabilities.
-Even with proper UID mapping via `newuidmap` (a setuid helper), the kernel still restricts filesystem-altering operations in user namespaces.

 ### Security Implications

 Without filesystem isolation: